How are we doing?

 We value your feedback - it really does make a difference!
 If you would like to join any or all of our panels, please contact us on 01224 423000, email us at info@langstane-ha.co.uk or visit the Getting Involved page for more information.

 There are currently three publications, which are available below.
-The next publication will be our Winter News to be published in January 2024.
+The next publications will be our Financial News to be published in May 2024 and then our Summer News to be published in July 2024.

 NETRALT meetings are now being held in hybrid format.
 This means members can attend either face to face or virtually.
 Meetings are being arranged at various locations as landlords are hosting meetings on a rota basis.